There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Will & Marian (-4pts)

-These characters were a prime example of the filmmakers trying desperately to set up a franchise.
-Marian is the love interest to Robin, sure, there is no problem with that.
-Will, however, was only in this movie to set up the next movie.
-Marian and Will are a couple when Robin comes back from war.
-This adds tension to this movie, but the amount of screentime and development that was given to Will made it seem like the filmmakers were more concerned with setting up sequels than they were with making this movie good.
-Case in point, Will gets a lot more development than Robin does.
-Rather than make the main character interesting in this movie, the filmmakers developed a side character that would not have any pay off until a sequel.
+These characters were prime examples of the filmmakers trying desperately to set up a franchise.
+Marian was the love interest to Robin, sure, I had no problem with that.
+Will, however, was only in this movie to set up the next one—and based on how this movie did in the box office, I doubt the next one will ever happen.
+Marian and Will were a couple when Robin came back from war.
+This added tension to this story, but the amount of screentime and development that was given to Will made it seem like the filmmakers forgot where their priorities should have been, as Will got a lot more development than Robin did.
+Rather than focus on the main character’s story, the filmmakers spent a lot of time developing a side character that did not have much of a payoff in this movie, and establishing him as an important player in a sequel that will most likely never happen.

 Pro: Ben Mendelsohn (+4pts)

-Ben Mendelsohn is a great actor and, while his character is severely one-dimensional, he does the best he can to make the character interesting.
-He is one of those characters who just wants power and is evil for the sake of being evil.
-There is nothing more to the character, but Ben Mendelsohn made the movie so much more entertaining when he was on screen.
-He is always able to add a ton of intensity to his roles, even when the characters’ stories do not have much to them.
-You know exactly where this character’s story is going, but Ben Mendelsohn made it interesting anyway.
-There was a lot I did not like about this movie, but it was definitely better for having this talented actor playing the main antagonist.
+Ben Mendelsohn is a great actor, and while his character in this movie was severely one-dimensional, he did the best he could to make the character interesting.
+He was one of those characters who just wanted power and was evil for no good reason.
+He was not the sort of character who could be seen as good from a certain point-of-view.
+He was just bad.
+There was nothing more to the character, but Ben Mendelsohn made the movie so much more entertaining when he was on screen.
+You will know exactly where this character’s story is going, but Ben Mendelsohn was captivating nonetheless, and his intense performance will have you hooked to the screen while he is on it.
+There was a lot I did not like about this movie, but it was definitely better for having this talented actor playing the primary antagonist.

 Con: The Costumes (-4pts)

-I had seen this complaint in a number of reviews, and honestly thought it was ridiculous that people were mentioning the costumes as a reason for why they did not like this film.
-I mean, come on, it is crazy to think it matters that much, right?
-I have never seen a movie where costumes have been that crucial in determining my opinion of a movie.
-After seeing Robin Hood, I can no longer say that.
+I had seen this complaint in a number of reviews, and I honestly thought it was ridiculous that people were mentioning the costumes as a reason for why they did not like this movie.
+I mean, come on, it is crazy to think something like that could matter that much, right?
+I have never seen a movie where costumes have been an important factor in determining my disliking of a movie, but after seeing Robin Hood, I can no longer say that.
+The costumes felt so out-of-place that it was visually jarring and it took me out of the movie multiple times.

 Grade: D+ (68pts)